 If you have a question or would like to get to know me better, get a hold of me and ask me anything.

 How You Can Support The Packable Life

 Spend time on my website.
 By doing so, you are supporting me and my lifestyle.
 It’s that simple.
 Keep clicking and exploring and I’ll continue to add meaningful material to the site.
-I promise.
-Thank you for visiting, it makes it all worthwhile.
+Deal?

 Comment on posts that you enjoy.
-Not only do I love to hear your feedback, but commenting engages other readers and helps my website immensely out in the long run.
+Not only do I love to hear your feedback, but commenting engages other readers and helps answer additional questions you may have.

 Subscribe to my newsletter.
-Once a month, I will keep you up to date on all of the new writing and photography I have added to the site.
-You don’t want to be out of the loop, do you?
+Once a month, I will keep you up to date on all of the new writing, photography, and gear reviews I have added to the site.

 Use my affiliate links.
 When I recommend gear, products, or services that I love, I often attach an affiliate link to them.
 By clicking these links and making a purchase, I receive a small commission at no extra cost to you.
-Doing so helps keep The Packable Life alive and well.
+Doing so helps keep this humble little blog alive and well.

 Share The Packable Life with the world.
-If you find my website useful, entertaining, or thought-provoking, shout it from the rooftops!
-Or, just share my posts via email or social media.
+If you find my website useful, entertaining, or thought-provoking, let some one know about it!
+Share my posts with whomever you think would benefit from them.